whisthq/whist/.github/actions/README.md

 ## Setting up a GitHub Action

-New Actions should be developed in a new subdirection under `.github/actions`.
+New Actions should be developed in a new subdirectory under `.github/actions`.
 We'll use a simplified setup for the `monorepo-config` Action as a demonstration.
 At minimum, a Docker GitHub Action requires two files, one to one to set up the Action and one to setup your Docker container.
 You must use `action.yml` and `Dockerfile` as the names.

 ```